UFC Fight Night: Holohan vs Smolka: Predictions & Analysis

 A few statistical edges stand out.
 Ray throws significantly more leather — a 2.5 sig. strike per minute gap.
 Lebout is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Ray has tighter striking defense, making opponents miss more often.

 The Pick: Stevie Ray over Mickael Lebout.
-The model is firm on this one: Ray at 82%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Ray at 87%.
+Notably, the betting market has Ray at 81% implied while our model sees 87% — a 6-point disagreement that could signal value.

 Aisling Daly vs Ericka Almeida